-We’ve been warned to “mask up” to prevent the spread of C*vid.
+We were warned to “mask up” to prevent the spread of C*vid.

-We’ve been told over and over again since the beginning of 2020 that masks are essential for stopping the spread of C*vid, the novel c*ronavirus.
+We were told over and over again since the beginning of 2020 that masks are essential for stopping the spread of C*vid, the novel c*ronavirus.

-But, is it the truth?
+But, was it the truth?

 No more flu.
-It’s a miracle!
+It was a miracle!

 The New York Times reports, “There have been fewer influenza cases in the United States this flu season than in any on record.
 About 2,000 cases have been recorded since late September, according to data from the Centers for Disease Control and Prevention.
 In recent years, the average number of cases over the same period was about 206,000.
 As measures to stop the spread of the coronavirus were implemented around the country in March 2020, influenza quickly disappeared, and it still has not returned.
 The latest flu season, which normally would have run until next month, essentially never happened.”

 The studies suggested that flu season “never happened.”

 Yet C*vid continued to spread like wildfire around the planet during the same period of time.

 Wait a minute!
 Aren’t these both respiratory diseases that are spread the same way?